CPA timeline: schedule and preparation

 5. Taking the exam

-You must pass all four parts of the CPA Exam in 18 months with minimum score of 75.
+You must pass the three Core exams and one Discipline exam in at least 18 months with a minimum score of 75.
 Your “clock” begins when you pass the first exam section.
 Remember that the content may change between exams, so it’s important to make sure you’re using the most up-to-date material to prep.
-The new 2021 CPA Exam Blueprint will be tested starting on July 1, 2021 and includes a few important changes, primarily on the AUD and BEC sections.
-These include:

 6. Applying for your license